Spark

 Data related to current UTXO ownership is held client-side

 Transaction data is self-hosted.
 The statechain entity signs individual transactions and users store data for their keyshare and unilateral exit path client-side.
+The statechain entity also keeps a record of transfer history.

 Network Operators